suryanox/suryanox/README.md

 ## What I'm Doing

-Building Kotlin/JVM & AI applications for work, tinkering with Rust, Python, and React for fun and side projects.
-I enjoy integrating AI into everyday workflows, prototyping fast, and sharing what I learn through open-source projects.
+Building distributed backends with Kotlin and Scala, integrating AI into workflows, and tinkering with Rust, Python, and React for fun and side projects.
+I enjoy rapid prototyping and sharing what I learn through open-source projects.

 ## Current Projects